Ayeshmadu/QM40_dataset_for_ML/README.md

 ## Download QM40 dataset

--  This dataset will be freely available to download soon.
+-  The QM40 dataset will be available for free download soon!